tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

   * $res['allow'] - is request allowed (1) or not (0)
   * $res['comment'] - comment for our server's decision.

 = I see two loads of script cleantalk_nocache.js.
-Why are you use it? = This scrupt is using for AJAX JavaScript checking.
-Different themes use different mechanisms of loading, so we use two method for loading our script.
-If you absolutely knows what are you doing, you can switch one of methods off be defining constants in your wp-config.php file:
+Why do you use it twice? = This script is used for AJAX JavaScript checking.
+Different themes use different mechanisms of loading, so we use two methods for loading our script.
+If you absolutely know what you are doing, you can switch one of the methods off by defining constants in your wp-config.php file:

     define('CLEANTALK_AJAX_USE_BUFFER', false); //false - don't use output buffering to include AJAX script, true - use it